 - Telephone answering service

-Administrative positions offer a wide variety of transferable skills you can take with you to your new duty station and use as you progress through your career.
+You can learn many transferable skills you can take with you to your new duty station and use as you progress through your career.
 Examples of administrative transferable skills include the following:

 - Clear communication — write and speak effectively